jsong0516/FoodTracker_IoT_Objective_C/activity_steam_food.md

 ## Comments
 We are re-using 'add' verb and 'collection' object type from https://github.com/activitystreams/activity-schema/blob/master/activity-schema.md because other apps consume such Activity Steams might able to consume our Activity Steam as well.

+Our "eat" verb can possibly used for nofication of the actor's meals to a external application.

 ## License